SYalouz/QuantNBody/README.md

 QuantNBody is a python package facilitating the implementation and manipulation of quantum many-body systems composed of fermions or bosons.
 It provides a quick and easy way to build many-body operators and wavefunctions and get access (in a few python lines) to quantities/objects of interest for theoretical research and method developments.
-This tool can be also of a great help for pedagogical purpose and to help illustrating numerical methods for fermionic or bosonic systems.
+This tool can be also of a great help for pedagogical purpose and to help illustrate numerical methods for fermionic or bosonic systems.